jloai009/Google-Homepage/README.md

 # An HTML/CSS template that looks like Google's homepage

-This marked my humble beginning to an ambitious and rewarding career developing software.
+This marks my humble beginning to an ambitious and rewarding career developing software

 [Click here to view](https://jloai009.github.io/)